bgruening/galaxytools/tools/sailfish/README.rst

 Galaxy wrappers for sailfish
 =====================================

-These wrappers are copyright 2014 by Björn Grüning and additional contributors.
+These wrappers are copyright 2014 by Björn Grüning, Mhd Ramez Alrawas and additional contributors.
 All rights reserved.
 See the licence text below.

-The current wrappers by Mhd Ramez Alrawas and additional contributors are following the same copyright as the one mentioned in licence text below.

 Currently tested with sailfish 0.10.1